 ARTICLE 7: PARLIAMENTARY AUTHORITY

-The rules contained in the most current edition of Roberts Rules of Order shall govern the corporation when they are applicable and when they are not inconsistent with these Bylaws or special rules the corporation may adopt.
+The rules contained in the most current edition of Robert’s Rules of Order shall govern the Corporation when they are applicable and when they are not inconsistent with these Bylaws, or any special rules the Corporation may adopt.

 ARTICLE 8: ELECTIONS